Important information: COVID-19 changes

 Please note: You are still required to submit your logbooks for all 2020 quarters.

-It is important that permission holders continue to lodge quarterly tourism visitation data.
+It is still very important that permission holders continue to lodge quarterly tourism visitation data through the EMC Online portal exactly as you have previously done for each quarter.
+Understandably, the Coronavirus pandemic has impacted businesses and necessary restrictions have limited trips undertaken since January 2020.
 This data is vital to industry and the management of the Great Barrier Reef Marine Park.

 What is the environmental management charge?